firecmsco/firecms/website/docs/collections/entity_actions.md

 The actions will be shown in the menu of the collection view by default and in the form view if `includeInForm` is set to true.

+You can access all the controllers of FireCMS in the `context`.
+That is useful for accessing the data source, modifying data, accessing storage, opening dialogs, etc.

+In the `icon` prop, you can pass a React element to show an icon next to the action name.
+We recommend using any of the [FireCMS icons](/docs/icons), which are available in the `@firecms/ui` package.

 ```tsx